-- 1. Travelers must book standard accommodations in reasonably priced, commercial-class hotels and motels.
+- Travelers must book standard accommodations in reasonably priced, commercial-class hotels and motels.
 Travelers should ask for government discounts at all hotels and motels. - 2.
 Travelers will be reimbursed for the actual cost of lodging. - 3.
-The Director or their designee will make an assessment of the most reasonable method of travel to an event; in the event an attendee chooses to use an alternate method, the lowest cost for transportation will be reimbursed with the attendee expected to make up the difference.
-It is acceptable if it is more economical to add an additional overnight lodging cost to save a greater cost on airfare.
+The Director or their designee will assess the most reasonable method of travel to an event; in the event an attendee chooses to use an alternate method, the lowest cost for transportation will be reimbursed with the attendee expected to make up the difference.
+It is acceptable if it is more economical to add an additional overnight lodging cost to save a greater cost on airfare. - 4.
+The Director or designee will make the final decision on the purchase of travel insurance for all lodging. - 5.
+In accordance with the Ohio Ethics Commission's Advisory Opinions, employees are prohibited from using personal membership rewards on lodgings that were reimbursed or paid for by the Library.